sabinshrestha4real/Practise-Session/README.md

 Hi,

 Inside main branch I've created simple cart app by using provider as statemanagement.
-The values are locally defined for the practise and simplicity.
+The values are locally defined for the practise and sake of simplicity.
 I'll create different branch for diffrerent projects.